telerik/kendo-ui-core/docs/controls/data-management/listview/overview.md

 ## See Also

-Other articles on Kendo UI ListView and how-to examples:
+Other articles and how-to examples on the Kendo UI ListView:

 * [Walkthrough]({% slug basic_usage_kendoui_listview_widget %})
 * [How to Reorder Using Drag-and-Drop and Kendo UI Touch]({% slug howto_reorder_using_draganddrop_kendouitouch_listview %})